birdneststream/asciibird/README.md

 ### v1 is released, thanks pals!

+* Fix up help modal

 ### v 1.2

 * Unit testing
+* More tooltips on other parts, at the moment only Toolbar has tooltips, option to disable tooltips
 * Fix brush tool for seamless lines when drawing fast
 * Warning on mirc export if ascii exceeds IRCs 512 per chat line limit.
 * Review encodings check on file import - UTF8 vs Latin something